 Tracking changes to your code

-When your code is open, you should keep track of changes to it using version control.
+When your code is open, you must keep track of changes to it using version control.

 Services like GitHub make version control much easier.
 They allow you to track issues and read documentation alongside your code so you understand what has changed and why.